 POST Requalification Course

-This POST-certified, 136-hour minimum course serves two purposes:
+This POST-certified, 144-hour minimum course serves two purposes:

 - Three-Year Requalification*

-This course is available to individuals who have successfully completed a POST-certified Regular or Specialized Investigators' Basic Course, the Basic Course Waiver (BCW) process, or who have been awarded a POST Basic Certificate and have a three-year or longer break in service.
+This course is available to individuals who have successfully completed a POST-certified Regular or Specialized Investigators' Basic Course, the Basic Course Waiver (BCW) process, or have a three-year or longer break in qualifying employment from a California law enforcement employer for which the position required completion of Regular Basic Course (RBC) or Specialized Investigators' Basic Course (SIBC) training.

 - Basic Course Waiver Assessment Process

-After an evaluation has been approved by POST, this course may be completed to meet the testing requirements for the BCW process, which consists of comprehensive and exercise components.
+After an evaluation has been approved by POST, the requalification course must be completed to meet the assessment requirements of the BCW process unless an individual qualifies for the testing process.

-*Six-Year Exception: Individuals who successfully completed a Regular Basic Course (RBC), Specialized Investigators' Basic Course (SIBC), or the Basic Course Waiver process on or after July 1, 1999 but who never served in a position for which a Regular or Specialized Investigators' Basic Course was required by law, may requalify by completing the POST Requalification Course one time within six years from the date of basic course or waiver process completion.
+*Six-Year Exception: Individuals who successfully completed the RBC, SIBC, or Basic Course Waiver process on or after July 1, 1999 but who never served in a position for which a Regular or Specialized Investigators' Basic Course was required by law, may requalify by completing the POST Requalification Course one time within six years from the date of basic course or waiver process completion.
 After six years, those individuals must complete the appropriate basic course (RBC or SIBC) to requalify, regardless of when the Requalification Course was completed.

 Contact the Requalification Course presenters below to obtain course status, an enrollment package, course dates, and additional course information.

 Presentation methodology includes lectures, practical exercises, demonstrations, and instructional activities.
 This course requires students to demonstrate techniques that require physical ability.
 Concerns may be discussed with course presenters.

 The Requalification Course Content includes portions of the basic course which: